PhiCtl/Panda-final-project/README.md

 #### Word analysis, defining communication tools for each gender

   A first method to use is the word frequency analysis.
 We will yield the most used verbs/nouns/pronouns for each gender or each subtopics.
 For each of those words, we could go a step further and use bi-grams to visualize how words are connected.
 Finally, we can run a general sentiment analysis per quote.
 Python provides a handy toolkit of Natural Language Processing to perform all these tasks, namely `nltk`.

+### Contribution of the project
+Each member of the Panda 🐼 team, consisting of Philippine des Courtils, Blanche Brognart, Alix Louvet and Stella Petronio contributed and helped to find an answer to each research question using the methods listed above.